-No individuals were remunerated with an amount exceeding €1million during the year.
+No individuals were remunerated with an amount exceeding €1million during 2024 and 2023.

-There were no new sign-on or severance payments awarded and paid out during the year.
+There were no new sign-on or severance payments awarded and paid out during 2024 and 2023.

-Additionally, no outstanding deferred remuneration has been awarded or paid out during the financial year.
+Additionally, no outstanding deferred remuneration has been awarded or paid out during the financial years 2024 and 2023.